ganeti/ganeti/man/hbal.rst

   (i.e. "gnt-instance replace-disks") operations.
 This will result in a much quicker balancing, but of course the improvements are limited.
 It is up to the user to decide when to use one or another.

+--no-instance-moves
+  This parameter prevents hbal from using instance moves (i.e. "gnt-instance migrate/failover") operations.
+This will only use the slow disk-replacement operations, and will also provide a worse balance, but can be useful if moving instances around is deemed unsafe or not preferred.

 --evac-mode
   This parameter restricts the list of instances considered for moving